Indushree9899/lifebyindu/README.md

 # lifebyindu
-First repository to put it in git
+First repository to put it in git.
+Author- Indushree